Why Your Mistakes Matter Less Than You Think

 Thinking about life in terms of shifting dynamics can also alert you to cases where habitual forms of self-monitoring are concealing deeper realities.
 When I talked about this whole incident with my partner, he asked me a question that made me realise it’s not about the money at all.
 He asked: if you could blame it on me, would you feel better about it?
 And it was instantly obvious to me that if it had been his fault – if he’d returned the equipment on his own, and I’d entrusted him to take my insoles out and he’d forgotten, say – I’d hardly have cared at all about this happening.
 I’d have let him do the phoning round, maybe, and helped him with it if he wanted, and if I’d had to write off the £400 in the end, I wouldn’t have minded.
 Partly my implicit reasoning might have been: if you have relationships with people, you rely on them in certain ways, and sometimes they make mistakes.
 Having those relationships is worth far more than this trivial amount of money (and most larger amounts).
 Who cares.
 Life happens.
 What I think would have been central to the difference, though, is the fact that it would no longer have been my ‘stupidity’ that was responsible.

 With him, of course, I wouldn’t have called it stupidity, and when he felt bad and apologised, I’d have reassured him that everyone makes mistakes.
 In fact I did have to do just that, on this same holiday, when on the fourth day’s skiing he fell over (not even very dramatically) and lost one ski in the deep snow.
 We hunted around for it for a good long while; we even returned the next day with a shovel to dig systematically; but we never found it, and he was charged $420 for the pair.
-He said what bothered him was partly a feeling of having been stupid – and that he’d have felt marginally less stupid if someone had crashed into him and made him fall/ But mainly he felt guilt at having made my mother and me waste time looking for it and reporting it lost when we could have been skiing.
+He said what bothered him was partly a feeling of having been stupid – and that he’d have felt marginally less stupid if someone had crashed into him and made him fall.
+But mainly he felt guilt at having made my mother and me waste time looking for it and reporting it lost when we could have been skiing.
 (Probably the ignominy of having to piggyback down the mountain on the backs of mine and my mother’s skis didn’t help either; here’s a photo just to rub it in.)
 Happily, the ski was found and returned by some nice person a few days after we got back, but by that time he’d long got over it.
-So maybe the nature of the feelings is pretty constant between people (or maybe we just respond the same way to stuff), but how long they rankle differs.
+So maybe the nature of the feelings is pretty constant between people (or maybe he and I just respond the same way to stuff), but how long they rankle differs.

 So, I told both him and myself that everyone makes mistakes, and eventually I fully accepted it about myself too.
 But when added to the asymmetry related to credit and debit, this second asymmetry is striking: not only do I give more weight to my mistakes than to the things I get right, but I also explain away, forgive, accept others’ mistakes far more easily than my own.
-This differs from the dietary context during my illness (being forced to eat something unplanned wouldn’t have been any better), though it’s the same as the financial side of things back then (I’d spend money on presents for other people without hesitation).
+This differs from the dietary context during my illness (being forced by someone else to eat something unplanned wouldn’t have been any better), though it’s the same as the financial side of things back then (I’d spend money on presents for other people without hesitation).

 I feel I’ve learned something from this little episode.
 That everything teaches us something.
 That every deviation from that nonexistent thin red line is an opportunity for self-knowledge or even sometimes adventure.
 That I still have a lot to learn about myself and how to be happy and relaxed and more consistently self-accepting.
 That there’s no way in hell I’d have missed that ski trip if I’d known this was going to happen.
 That I can still, almost, three weeks later, remember the heady thrill of that new snow under my skis.
 That the line never needed to be perfectly straight, that the world bounces back more dependably than you think, that if it doesn’t you’ll never even know, because you’ll already be living on the new route that came after.